ictnlp/TruthX/README.md

 print(outputs_text)
 ```

-- GUI interaction: we also provide a GUI interface based on FastChat to intuitively compare the editing effect of TruthX on LLM.
+- **GUI interaction**: we also provide a GUI interface to intuitively compare the editing effect of TruthX on LLM.

 <div  align="center">
   <img src="./assets/demo.gif" alt="img" width="90%" />
 </div>
 <p align="center">
-  Side-by-side comparison (left: Llama-2-7B-Chat, right: Llama-2-7B-Chat-TruthX) to demonstrate the effect of TruthX
+  Side-by-side comparison (left: Llama-2-7B-Chat, right: Llama-2-7B-Chat-TruthX)
 </p>

 > You can adjust the **editing layers** and **editing strength**. *Positive editing strength will enhance the truthfulness of LLMs*, while *negative editing strength will yield fluent yet highly hallucinatory responses*.